-Badass Normal: This movie may be full of highly-trained international assassins, but the person with the highest on-screen kill count is still Gina the cab driver-turned-waitress.
+Badass Bystander: This movie may be full of highly-trained international assassins, but the person with the highest on-screen kill count is still Gina the cab driver-turned-waitress.

 Bathroom Break-Out: The assassins arrive to kill Martin as he is taking a shower, and he escapes onto the roof (sorry ladies, he's wearing a bathrobe).

 Becoming the Mask: At the end of the film, it is revealed that Martin Harris doesn't really exist, and that "he" was merely a cover story manufactured by a shadowy assassination organization.
 The other man whom Martin sees taking his place after the accident is actually "Martin"'s "replacement".
 Martin began to believe that he was the identity of his cover story after suffering head trauma during the car crash.

 Gambit Roulette: The villains' plan depends on Professor Bressler binging a laptop with some very secret and highly important files in it to a party for no good reason, as well as said extremely important files having no backups at all.
 And these villains are supposed to be highly experienced professionals...

 Hoist by His Own Petard: An assassin tries to inject something in Gina... and she ends up doing it on him instead as he attacks Martin.